AltaPay/plugin-wordpress/readme.txt

 == Changelog ==

+= 3.3.0 =
+* Update minimum PHP supported version to 7.2
+* Fix: inventory not updating when doing refund from AltaPay actions grid

 = 3.2.9 =
 * Enable possibility to synchronize terminals based on store country with a Button in WooCommerce.
 * Add support for WordPress 5.9, WooCommerce 6.2.0